RunKingProgram/Optim-GRAMMAR/README.md

 optimGRAMMAR (Data, maxh2 = 0.5, opsm = 50000, ,Test = c("Separate","Joint") , Scan = c("Plink2","gcta"),QQ = T, Manh = T)
 ```

-Arguments<br>
+#### Arguments
+#### Data
-Data<br>        An object class of list from the 1st step.<br>
+An object class of list generated from the **Data** function.
+#### maxh2
-maxh2<br>       Upper limit of polygenic heritability, which is set by default at 0.5.<br>
+Upper limit of polygenic heritability, which is set by default at 0.5.
+#### opsm
-opsm<br>        The total number of SNPs used for optimization, which is set by  default at 50000.<br>
+The total number of SNPs used for optimization, which is set by  default at 50000.
+#### AssoTst
-AssoTst<br>     You can choose correlation analysis software “GCTA” or “PLINK2.0” as prefer, “PLINK2.0” by default.<br>
+You can choose correlation analysis software “GCTA” or “PLINK2.0” as prefer, “PLINK2.0” by default.
+#### Test
-Test<br>        An optional for association test, a test at once or joint analysis.
-You can choose “Separate” for a
-            test at once and “Joint” for further joint analysis based on the result of “Separate”.<br>
+An optional for association test, a test at once or the joint analysis.
+You can choose “Separate” for a test at once and “Joint” for further joint analysis based on the result of “Separate”.
+#### QQ
-QQ<br>          logicals.
-If TURE, Q-Q plot would be drawn.<br>
+logicals.
+If TURE, Q-Q plot would be drawn.
+#### Manh
-Manh<br>        logicals.
-If TURE, Q-Q plot would be drawn.<br>
+logicals.
+If TURE, Q-Q plot would be drawn.

 ## 4. Output

 The **optimGRAMMAR** function generates a plink association text output file called “Grammar.PHENO1.glm.linear”.
-Here we show the header and the first five rows of the example output:<br>
+Here we show the header and the first 3 rows of the example output:<br>

 CHROM|	POS|	ID|	REF|	ALT|	A1|	TEST|	OBS_CT|	BETA|	SE|	T_STAT|	P|	ERRCODE
 ---- | ----- | ------ | ------| ------| ------| ------| ------| ------| ------| ------| ------| ------